Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 I know what you mean by it.

-And I'm not I'm not predisposed to disagree.
+And I'm not predisposed to disagree.

-I just I I think what we might call intellectual laziness is actually arrogance.
+I think what we might call intellectual laziness is actually arrogance.

 Socialism, whatever you want to call it, command and control, centralized economy.

-He is an active intellectually active cold war mentality kind of guy.
+He is an active, intellectually active Cold War mentality kind of guy.

 He hasn't let it go.

-John Kerry is this way, Hillary Clinton is this way.
+John Kerry is this way.

-Many of the Democrats that were in school in the 80s, Madeline Albright, they carry around the same belief system that the cold war existed because of the United States, refusing to let people run their own lives and run their own governments and run their own affairs.
+Many of the Democrats that were in school in the 80s, Madeline Albright, they carry around the same belief system that The Cold War existed because of the United States refusing to let people run their own lives and run their own governments and run their own affairs.

-We have no business.
+We had no business.

 And he is obsessed now with finally establishing a United States that behaves in a world with that belief system, i.e., if Putin wants Ukraine, fine.